xStarbound/xStarbound/doc/lua/world.md

 ---

-#### `bool` world.placeObject(`String` objectName, `Vec2I` tilePosition, [`int` direction], [`Json` parameters])
+#### `bool` world.placeObject(`String` objectName, `Vec2I` tilePosition, [`int` direction], [`Json` parameters], [`bool` forcePlacement])

+> _The `forcePlacement` parameter is only available on xStarbound._

 Attempts to place the specified object into the world at the specified position, preferring it to be right-facing if direction is positive (or unspecified) and left-facing if it is negative.
 If parameters are specified they will be applied to the object.
-Returns `true` if the object is placed successfully and `false` otherwise.
+If `forcePlacement` is `true`, ignores all object placement restrictions (tile/object overlaps, anchors, etc.), aside from xServer/wrapper build protection, when placing the object; usage of forced placement requires xClient but not xServer.
+Returns `true` if the object is placed successfully or `false` otherwise.

 ---